J.D. Admissions Transfer Applicants

 Policies

-A J.D. student who has completed their first year J.D. curriculum at a member school of the Association of American Law Schools may apply for admission with advanced standing as a J.D. degree candidate.
+A J.D. student who has completed their first year, full-time, J.D. curriculum at an ABA-accredited law school may apply for admission with advanced standing as a J.D. degree candidate.

 An LL.M. student who is currently enrolled in an LL.M. program at an ABA-accredited law school may apply to transfer as a J.D. candidate with advanced standing provided the applicant has met all of the following criteria: (1) the applicant is a graduate of a law school in a country outside the United States; (2) the applicant successfully completed J.D. degree coursework while enrolled in the LL.M. program; and (3) the law school that the applicant enrolled at for their LL.M. degree has a grading system for LL.M. students in J.D. courses that is comparable to the grading system for J.D. degree students in the course.
 LL.M. applicants are not required to take the LSAT.